 Video courtesy: CoolBluez Photography

 Before you hop onto the bandwagon of you want this and you want that, pause, and research.
 There are constant innovations in the field of videography and animation.
 When you have that conversation with your videographer about what you want in your wedding teaser, you should be well-informed.
 Look at teasers from other weddings and see what stands out to you.
+The wedding teaser can be picked by you and which scenes you want in it and how you want them places.
+It is a fun video that will give the viewers a gist of what your D-day looked like and the videographers or photographers mostly provide it to you before they give you the photos and videos.

 Whether you want some particular sunlight effects in your video or a frame with both your family and your in-laws but as mirror images or inversions, observe the trends before you make a choice.
 After watching a few wedding teasers, the effects that initially wowed you might start looking quite normal now.
 Always bookmark the ones you like to refer later or to show your wedding videographer.